-The Emmy® award for Promotional Announcements recognizes Producers, Directors, Writers and Craftspersons, provided their role was more than supervisory and they made a substantial creative contribution to the content of the promotional announcement.
+The Emmy® award for Promotional Announcements recognizes Producers, Directors, Writersand Craftspersons, provided their role was more than supervisory and they made a substantial creative contribution to the content of the promotional announcement.

-VERIFICATION OF STATUE-ELIGIBLE JOB TITLES
+VERIFICATION OF STATUE-ELIGIBLE JOBTITLES

-An entrant's job title must correspond to the on-screen credits for the submission.
+An entrant's job title must correspond to the as-aired credits for the submission.
 In cases where there is a discrepancy between the broadcast credits and the job title listed on the entry form (for example a producer entering as a researcher) you must contact the News and Documentary Emmy® Awards for approval.
-Failure to do so may result in disqualification.
-As indicated elsewhere, any falsification of credits will result in disqualification.